-Private prison company ordered to pay $23.2M in Tacoma detainee minimum-wage cases
+GEO ordered to pay $23.2M in detainee minimum wage cases

 The company maintained that the detainees were not employees under the Washington Minimum Wage Act.
 Even if they were, the company said, it would be unlawfully discriminatory for Washington to require GEO to pay them minimum wage when the state doesn’t pay minimum wage to inmates who work at its own prisons or other detention facilities.

-The definition of “employee” in Washington’s minimum-wage law is broad — it includes anyone who is permitted to work by an employer, without regard to immigration or legal work status.
+The definition of “employee” in Washington’s minimum wage law is broad — it includes anyone who is permitted to work by an employer, without regard to immigration or legal work status.
 The law says residents of “a state, county, or municipal” detention facility are not entitled to minimum wage for work they perform.

 GEO’s detention center didn’t fit that exemption because it’s a private, for-profit facility, not a “state, county or municipal” one, attorneys for the state and for the detainees argued.

 The Northwest detention center houses people who are in custody while the federal government seeks to deport them or reviews their immigration status.
-It can hold up to 1,575 people, making it one of the nation’s largest immigration jails, though the population has been drastically reduced during the pandemic.
+It can hold up to 1,575 detainees, making it one of the nation’s largest immigration jails, though the population has been drastically reduced during the pandemic.

 During the first trial, GEO acknowledged it could pay detainees more if it wanted.
 In 2018, the company made $18.6 million in profits from the facility; it would have cost $3.4 million to pay the minimum wage to detainees.